Little Things (One Direction song): Live performances

 One Direction performed "Little Things" and "Live While We're Young" on The X Factor USA (8 November), and "Little Things" on The X Factor UK (11 November).
 The band performed the song along with "What Makes You Beautiful", "Live While We're Young", and "Kiss You" on The Today Show at the Rockefeller Center (13 November).
 They performed "Live While We're Young" and "Little Things" on the BBC's Children in Need 2012 telethon (16 November).
 In addition, they performed "Little Things" on British television series Surprise, Surprise (18 November – Recorded 21 October), at the 2012 Royal Variety Performance (19 November), in the presence of Queen Elizabeth II, and on The X Factor Australia (20 November).
 "Little Things" was included on the set list of the group's headlining sold-out show at Madison Square Garden (3 December).
 They also performed 3 major concert tours: Take Me Home Tour (2013), Where We Are Tour (2014) & On the Road Again Tour (2015).

 Credits and personnel

-Credits are adapted from Take Me Home liner notes.
+Credits are adapted from the liner notes for Take Me Home.